 CBS News President Resigns Amid Trump Lawsuit Dispute, Corporate Influence Concerns Rise

-• Wendy McMahon has resigned as president of CBS News and Stations, citing disagreements over the company's handling of President Trump's lawsuit against '60 Minutes.'
+• Wendy McMahon has resigned as president of CBS News and Stations, citing disagreements over the company's approach to President Trump's lawsuit against '60 Minutes.'

-• The situation is further complicated by Paramount's pending merger with Skydance Media, which is awaiting regulatory approval for the billion-dollar deal.
+• The situation at CBS may be further complicated by Paramount's impending merger with Skydance Media, which is currently awaiting regulatory approval.

-• Despite pressures, '60 Minutes' has continued to produce critical reports on the Trump administration, maintaining its reputation for tough journalism.
+• Despite the pressures, '60 Minutes' has continued to air critical investigations into the Trump administration, maintaining its editorial stance even in the face of backlash.

 Get a daily email with more World News stories